InfiniteAICreations/awesome-llm-projects/README.md

 - [Cradle](https://github.com/BAAI-Agents/Cradle): The Cradle framework is a first attempt at General Computer Control (GCC).
 Cradle supports agents to ace any computer task by enabling strong reasoning abilities, self-improvment, and skill curation, in a standardized general environment with minimal requirements.
 - [LLMPerf](https://github.com/ray-project/llmperf): A Tool for evaulation the performance of LLM APIs.
 Also provide a [Leaderboard](https://github.com/ray-project/llmperf-leaderboard) for LLMs.
 - [WebLINX](https://mcgill-nlp.github.io/weblinx/): Real-world website navigation with multi-turn dialogue.
+- [Latent Box](https://github.com/latentcat/latentbox): A collection of awesome-lists for AI, creativity and art.